GallagherSecurity/cc-rest-docs/training/README-GGL.txt

 your change and push it to github.
 It will convert it to HTML using asciidoctor and publish it to github.io.
 Give it a minute then check your work at https://gallaghersecurity.github.io/cc-rest-docs/training .

+To push changes you will need a Gallagher github account and the blessing of one of the GallagerSecurity admins.

 However if you are making significant changes, or if you are changing any formatting, you must preview your changes before pushing them to github.
 Do that using Asciidoctor.